tectonic-typesetting/tectonic/docs/src/installation/index.md

 For instance, on most Linux systems, you’ll want to download the file with the name looking like `tectonic-<VERSION>-x86_64-unknown-linux-gnu.tar.gz`.
-This tarball will unpack to a single file, `tectonic`, that is the Tectonic executable.
+This tarball will unpack to a single file, `tectonic`, which is the Tectonic executable.